 Q: Why should I enroll at UNT?

 A: The UNT College of Music has long been recognized as one of the finest music schools in the country, if not the world.
 Many of the most accomplished professional musicians today, in virtually all fields of music, call UNT their alma mater.
-A list can be found elsewhere on this web site.
 Few music schools can boast a uniformly high level of quality in all areas that is present in the UNT College of Music.
 Whether looking for a world-class teacher, a wide variety of high-caliber ensemble experiences, or fellow students committed to success in music, the UNT College of Music is one of the best choices an aspiring music student can make.

 The UNT Trombone Studio is a large part of the success of the school.
 The trombone area is one of the largest of its kind and is considered by many to be one of the best.
 Students participate in a wide variety of majors, with some even majoring in non-music programs.
 Regardless of one’s music major, the student is sure to receive a most comprehensive and challenging musical learning experience as a member of the UNT Trombone Studio.
 If recent successes are any indication, the UNT Trombone Studio will be producing top quality professional musicians for years to come.